WELCOME TO PHOENIX FAMILY LAW

 Created to help you understand the family court process at your own pace, we provide clear and accessible legal information, wellbeing tools and guidance designed with your experiences in mind.
 You are not alone, you deserve clarity and the confidence to be your own best advocate.

-While we are based in Sussex, connecting you with trusted local organisations and services, we also signpost national initiatives and helplines to ensure you are not without a pathway to support.
+Phoenix will connect you with trusted local organisations and services in Sussex, however we also signpost you to national support and helplines to ensure you are not without a pathway to support.

 What We Do